 Although pitaya is a tropical to subtropical plant and needs heat and sun, it’s better to situate the new plant in a dry area with partial sun.

 Pitaya doesn’t’ like cold weather and, in fact, can only survive short spurts of freezing temps and frost.
-But, if you live in a cooler climate or in an apartment without access to a garden, don’t fret, pitaya plant propagation is still possible.
+If you live in a cooler climate or in an apartment without access to a garden, don’t fret, pitaya plant propagation is still possible.
 Dragon fruit plants adapt well to container growing, and the beauty of propagating a dragon fruit in a pot is the ability to move it and overwinter the plant indoors.

 How to Propagate Pitaya

 Dragon fruit propagation occurs either from seed or stem cuttings.
-Propagation from seed is less reliable and will require patience, as the time from propagation to fruit production may take up to 7 years.
+Propagation from seed is less reliable and will require patience, as the time from propagation to fruit production may take up to seven years.
 Propagation is more commonly accomplished via the use of stem cuttings.

 If you would rather try your luck propagating from seed, cut a dragon fruit in half and scoop out the seeds.
 Separate the pulp from the seeds in a bucket of water.
 Place the seeds on a moist paper towel to dry overnight.